Michele Cavataio: Viale Lazio trials

 In September 1972, the trial for the Viale Lazio massacre took place; 24 defendants had been rounded up.
 Filippo and Angelo Moncada, the builder's sons, were at first imprisoned on suspicion of being part of the plot.
-In hospital, where he was interned for his gunshot wounds, Fillippo started talking about his father's meetings with notorious mafiosi, and described how Cavataio had gradually become the real boss in Moncada's firm.
+In the hospital, where he was interned for his gunshot wounds, Filippo started talking about his father's meetings with notorious mafiosi, and described how Cavataio had gradually become the real boss in Moncada's firm.

 For the Moncada brothers to ‘talk’ was big news in Sicily.
 They were released from prison, but their father was placed in custody together with 24 alleged participants in the Viale Lazio massacre who had been rounded up on the evidence given by the two brothers.
 The final verdict of the jury at the first trial was that no evidence could be substantiated to prove that any of the 24 defendants had been directly responsible for the Viale Lazio massacre.

 Many appeals would follow.
 In 2007, Salvatore Riina and Bernardo Provenzano went on trial for their role in the Viale Lazio Massacre that resulted in Cavataio and his men's deaths.
 Riina is accused of ordering the massacre and Provenzano is accused of taking part in it.
 In April 2009, nearly 40 years after the attack, they were both sentenced to life imprisonment.